 Tuition is costly!
 I know it!
 I am a parent too!
 Therefore, it is so important to learn how to choose the right tutor or tuition programme.

 Tuition is also an investment for our children.
 As with all costly investments, one should carefully research and consider various factors.

-Thus it is important that we all learn how to correctly choose a tutor or tuition programme.
+The first thing to consider in your lookout about how to choose the right tutor is the quality.
 Quality is extremely important.
 This is for our children’s future!
 Do we really want to settle for something inferior?
 That will be costlier in the end!

-However, assessing Quality is not so easy.
+However, assessing quality is not so easy.
 Why?

 - In economics, we call this “imperfect information”.

-- Quality is multi-faceted and one indicator alone cannot tell it all.
+- Quality is multi-faceted, and one indicator alone cannot tell it all.

 “So one should really check for quality and not merely level of academic attainment.”

-In this post, I will focus on Quality in terms of whether the tutor is a Subject Expert.
+In this post, I will focus on quality in terms of whether the tutor is a subject expert.

-Let’s put it this way, it is not easy to be a Subject Expert.
-Many times we think we know something, but we actually don’t really know…
+Let’s put it this way; it is not easy to be a subject expert.
+Many times we think we know something, but we actually don’t really know.

 Hence we end up making errors in explanations and applications.
 It requires years of learning, training and application to be an expert in anything!